The wrist is an area of the body, and yet we don’t often think about it when we’re training. However,…

-Get maximum results with our complete training program!
 Today, I want to help you better understand this condition and how to proceed with training.
 Let’s start by taking a look at the spine.

 The spine is made up of 33 individual bones stacked on top of each other.
 We have seven cervical vertebrae, 12 thoracic vertebrae, five lumbar vertebrae, five fused bones that make up the sacrum, and four fused bones that make up the coccyx (tailbone).
 So we have 24 articulating (moving) vertebrae and nine fused vertebrae.

 In most people, the vertebrae stack right on top of each other, giving the appearance of symmetry to the spine and ribs.
 I say the appearance of symmetry because in reality, none of us are perfectly symmetrical, and slight deviations aren’t a cause for concern.

 Scoliosis is a condition in which the person’s spinal axis has a three dimensional deviation.
 Although a plain x-ray may show what looks like a C or S curve to the spine, the vertebrae actually deviate in all three planes (flexion/extension, side-bending and rotation).
 Scoliosis is typically classified as congenital (present from birth), idiopathic (unknown cause at any age), or secondary to a primary condition such as cerebral palsy or other neuromuscular condition.